toaster-finance/boba-toaster-nft/README.md

 This profile represents a user who has:

-- Used Artemis protocol for deposits (Wide-Eyed face, ID: 512)
+- Used OolongSwap for deposits (Bubbly face, ID: 256)
-- Performed cross-chain transactions via Symbiosis bridge (Yellow gloves, ID: 257)
+- Performed cross-chain transactions via Boba LightBridge (Yellow straw, ID: 1)
-- Traded METIS tokens (Sky shoes, ID: 2)
+- Traded BOBA tokens (Lime boba, ID: 770)
-- Randomly received the Twilight background
+- Randomly received the Pastel Glow background

 The combination of these attributes tells the story of the user's DeFi activities on Boba network.
 Each attribute is earned through specific activities:

-- **Face**: Earned by depositing in Artemis protocol
+- **Face**: Earned by depositing in OolongSwap protocol
-- **Gloves**: Earned by using Symbiosis bridge
+- **Straw**: Earned by using Boba LightBridge bridge
-- **Shoes**: Earned by trading METIS tokens
+- **Boba**: Earned by trading BOBA token
 - **Background**: Randomly assigned during profile creation

 For detailed item images and descriptions, see [Item Details](./Metis%20Profile%20NFT%20Description.md).